Gfrim/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script to Display all lines of the file /etc/ssh/sshd_config starting with a letter, including capital letters as well.

 ## Task 19
+A script to Replace all characters A and c from input to Z and e respectively.

+## Task 20